usememos/dotcom/content/docs/getting-started/content-syntax.md

 ### Rendering mermaid diagrams

 Memos supports rendering mermaid diagrams.
-To do this, use `mermaid` as langauge for block.
+To do this, use `mermaid` as language for block.

 Example shows how to render a flowchart in your memos.